osilander/bacterial-genomics-intro/ngs-voi/index.rst

 - The location of the SNP.

-  * SNPs in larger contigs are probably more interesting than in tiny contigs.
   * Does the SNP overlap a coding region in the genome annotation?

 - The type of SNP.

-  * substitutions vs. indels
+  * substitutions vs. indels (indels are common and often *wrong* Nanoporer assemblies).

 Consider all of these factors and then construct some hypotheses about why you observe the change(s) you do (:numref:`fig-hypotheses`)